 Sixty-nine of 97 (71%) patients received tocilizumab and/or a corticosteroid for CRS after infusion of ciltacabtagene autoleucel.
 Forty-four (45%) patients received only tocilizumab, of whom 33 (34%) received a single dose and 11 (11%) received more than one dose; 24 patients (25%) received tocilizumab and a corticosteroid, and one patient (1%) received only corticosteroids.
-Ensure that a minimum of two doses of tocilizumab are available prior to infusion of CARVYKTITM.
+Ensure that a minimum of two doses of tocilizumab are available prior to infusion of CARVYKTI®.

-Monitor patients at least daily for 10 days following CARVYKTITM infusion at a REMS-certified healthcare facility for signs and symptoms of CRS.
+Monitor patients at least daily for 10 days following CARVYKTI® infusion at a REMS-certified healthcare facility for signs and symptoms of CRS.
 Monitor patients for signs or symptoms of CRS for at least 4 weeks after infusion.
 At the first sign of CRS, immediately institute treatment with supportive care, tocilizumab, or tocilizumab and corticosteroids.

 Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time.
-Neurologic toxicities, which may be severe, life-threatening or fatal, occurred following treatment with CARVYKTITM.

-Neurologic toxicities, which may be severe, life-threatening or fatal, occurred following treatment with CARVYKTITM.
+Neurologic toxicities, which may be severe, life-threatening or fatal, occurred following treatment with CARVYKTI®.
 Neurologic toxicities included ICANS, neurologic toxicity with signs and symptoms of parkinsonism, Guillain-Barré Syndrome, peripheral neuropathies, and cranial nerve palsies.
 Counsel patients on the signs and symptoms of these neurologic toxicities, and on the delayed nature of onset of some of these toxicities.
 Instruct patients to seek immediate medical attention for further assessment and management if signs or symptoms of any of these neurologic toxicities occur at any time.